binkley/python-simplex-numbers/README.md

-Present code coverage is **100%** via my favorite Python test library, [`doctest`](https://docs.python.org/3/library/doctest.html "Your dessert topping and floor wax: document example usage that doubles as test cases").
+Present code coverage is **100%** via my favorite Python test library, [`doctest`](https://docs.python.org/3/library/doctest.html "Your dessert topping and floor wax: document example usage that doubles as test cases"), and the excellent [`coverage`](https://coverage.readthedocs.io/ "Sleep better at night knowing that you didn't forget to test something") library.

 I don't have a convenient way to plug in Python test coverage as a badge or to fail the build if coverage drops, at least not as how I'm used to with xUnit